The three Uniarts Helsinki academies have roots deep in Finnish art education and the history of art. Read our story.

 The three academies of Uniarts Helsinki have roots deep within the Finnish art education and history of art.

 The earliest predecessor of the Academy of Fine Arts (former name Finnish Academy of Fine Arts) was the drawing school of the Art Society of Finland, which opened in 1848.
 Many of Finland’s most noted artists of both national and international fame studied at this school, including Albert Edelfelt, Axel Gallén, Helene Schjerfbeck and Ellen Thesleff.

-Since 1939, the academy operated under the Finnish Art Academy as the Finnish Art Academy School.
+From 1939 onwards, the academy operated under the Finnish Art Academy Foundation as the Finnish Art Academy School.
 In 1985, it became state-owned and was renamed the Academy of Fine Arts.
 The Academy of Fine Arts became an institution of higher education in 1993, and in 1998, it became a university.

 The Sibelius Academy was established as the Helsinki Music Institute in 1882 through a private initiative.
 One of the students was Jean Sibelius, who later became a world-famous composer and the institute’s figurehead.

 In 1924, the institute’s name was changed to the Helsinki Conservatory of Music.
 In 1939, the name Sibelius Academy was introduced.
 The Sibelius Academy became state-owned in 1980 and a university in 1998.